MadhavGarg-mg/Banking_system_coursework/README.md

 ---

 ### Client to file
-We can also put all the clients into a file, we can write all the clients to the file or we can append new client to a file.
+We can also put all the clients into a file, we can write all the clients to the file, or can append new clients to a file.

 object_to_file(arg1, arg2) argument1 is the file we want to add clients into, and the argument2 is the mode(write or append) we want to choose.